 Other Wedding Catering Ideas & Alternative Wedding Breakfast Ideas

 When arranging your wedding catering, you may also have other specifications you’d like consider.

 Multi-Cultural Wedding Feasts

 For multi-cultural weddings a multi-cultural theme is not complete unless the food is authentic and you are true to your roots.
-An Indian wedding, even a British-Indian wedding would just not be right without some real Indian cuisine.
+An Indian wedding, and even a British-Indian wedding, would just not be right without some real Indian cuisine.
 If you’re marrying into a new culture then your wedding is the ideal event for your fiancé to show your friends and family the foods he/she grew up with and loves.

 Vegetarian, Vegan and Organic

 If you’re vegetarian, vegan, or just a raw or organic food devotee then you could plan a very special wedding breakfast along those lines.
 You may even have your guests trying new foods they’ve never sampled before which in itself would make your wedding memorable for them.
 There are plenty of lentil and bean delicacies that, teamed with the right vegetables or exotic salads, would have your carnivorous guests buying veggie cookbooks on their way home.
 You could impress your guests with wonderful and unusual offerings and tempt the taste buds of those less adventurous.